Solved! Which Comes First: Painting the Wall or Trim?

 The truth is, though, that the process and supplies you use are far more important for getting clean edges than the order in which you paint.
 As mentioned above, painting isn’t hard, but it is time-consuming.
 The urge to rush through as quickly as you can is how you wind up making sloppy mistakes.
 “Slow down, be patient, take your time,” says Gaines.
 “Even if it takes you a day longer than you hoped, you’ll be proud of the end product.”

 More specifically, don’t even think about skipping the paint primer.
 One of the most important steps in the painting process, priming provides a smoother surface to paint, helps hold the top coat of paint, and you an overall better end result.
 Plus, with primer, you don’t have to worry about it splattering over onto the wall or trim!
 Every surfaced to be painted needs a coat.

-• A roll-on edger looks just like an ordinary mini paint roller except with a shield on the end to prevent paint from splashing or dripping onto the trim.
+- A roll-on edger looks just like an ordinary mini paint roller except with a shield on the end to prevent paint from splashing or dripping onto the trim (view example on Amazon).

-• A smear-on edger is a flat, sturdy pad (often rectangular and with sharp corners) attached to a handle—no bristles to bend and swipe the trim.
+- A smear-on edger is a flat, sturdy pad (often rectangular and with sharp corners) attached to a handle—no bristles to bend and swipe the trim (view example on Amazon).